• Skip to primary navigation

 Be Exceedingly Nice and Unusually Calm

-The agitating keyboard troll could be the one left looking stupid if his or her criticism is handled so well that the negative attacks are turned into positive defences.
+The agitating keyboard warrior could be the one left looking stupid if his or her criticism is handled so well that the negative attacks are turned into positive defences. 😶

 Your Biggest Fans Might Defend You

-If they see a damaging comment and publicly disagree with or dismantle it on your behalf, you get to save face as well as receiving some positive third-party public testimony.
+If your loyal audience sees a damaging comment and publicly disagrees with or dismantles it on your behalf, you get to save face as well as receiving some positive third-party public testimony. 👍

-• How to Hit Back (Gracefully) Against Fake Negative Google Reviews
+🤖 How to Report Fake Negative Google Reviews

 Filed Under: Marketing, Social Tagged With: Advertising, defamation, Facebook, libel, Social, social media, trolling, trolls, Twitter